reverentOne/SwitchHack/README.md

 * RCM jig (highly recommended) <a href="https://www.amazon.com/s?k=rcm+jig&crid=2WTYTM5F11KRR&sprefix=rcm+jig%2Caps%2C145&ref=nb_sb_noss_1">Find on Amazon</a>
 * A device to send a payload
   - PC recommended, but android phones or jailbroken ios devises also work
-* Some kind of cable to connect your Switch to your PC or other payload sender of choice
+* Some kind of USB cable to connect your Switch to your PC or other payload sender of choice

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)